 Regardless of cargo, it’s the responsibility of trucking companies to ensure the freight is secured on or within the trailer and will not shift during the trip.
 Trailers or flatbeds must be the appropriate size and strength to haul the cargo.
 Drivers also must be educated about the height clearance necessary for their vehicle to pass below bridges or through tunnels.
 When semi drivers strike an overpass or support structure, or their cargo shifts and either spills onto the roadway or causes them to lose control of the truck, it presents a hazard other drivers cannot avoid.
 Under the sudden emergency doctrine, injured parties in those accidents can seek justice against those who knowingly or unknowingly put them at risk, provided they tried to avoid it as best they could (which may mean not at all).
 Courts are even willing to account for the fact that drivers don’t have a huge reaction time.

-If you or a loved one was involved in an accident because a truck created a hazard or you were unable to avoid the truck, the attorneys at CFLB want to help you get what you need to move forward in life with peace of mind.
+If you or a loved one was involved in an accident because a truck created a hazard or you were unable to avoid the truck, a truck accident attorney at CFLB want to help you get what you need to move forward in life with peace of mind.
 From fighting for you in court to helping you plan for every new challenge you may face, we’re your advocates.
 Contact us for a free consultation.

 Photo courtesy of (photo courtesy Wayne Township Fire Dept. via WTHR)